reinventer/dns1cloud/README.md

 # 1cloud DNS API

-This package implements api for 1cloud DNS hosting
+This unofficial implementation of API of 1cloud DNS hosting

 ## Example
 ```